 Also known as flinders rose, the caper plant species (Capparis spinosa) and its culinary use is often considered indigenous to islands and countries bordering the Mediterranean Sea.

 This is a habitat in which caper tenaciously grows wild as a vine-like shrub.
 Consequently, it has been utilized for centuries as a staple seasoning of many Mediterranean diets in these culturally diverse regions.

 Capers range in size from under 7 mm to more than 14 mm with about 6 different size classifications.
-The smallest size is called "non-pareil" and is the one most prized for its potent taste that's often described to have greater floral and grassy notes.
+The smallest size is called "non-pareil" and is the one most prized for its potent taste that's often described to have a greater floral and grassy essence.

-If the bud and white-pink flower is left to grow, it produces a caper berry which is about the size of an olive.
-Caper berries are sold pickled with stems attached.
+If the bud and white-pink flower is left to grow, it produces a caperberry which is about the size of a small olive.
+Caperberries are sold pickled with stems attached.
 Although they have a caper-like flavor, they are less popular than the caper bud because of their seedy texture.

-The caper genus Capparaceae is botanically very closely related to the genus Brassicaceae is also known as the mustard or brassica family.
+The caper genus Capparaceae is botanically very closely related to the genus Brassicaceae, also known as the mustard or brassica family.

-Likewise, capers contain similar constituents like glucocapparin which converts to methyl isothiocyanate, a mustard oil compound when consumed.
+Likewise, capers contain similar constituents like glucocapparin which converts to methyl isothiocyanate, a mustard oil compound.
 This is where they get their very sharp and intense mustard-like flavor.